erikahansen15/Burrow-density-does-not-predict-burrowing-crab-abundance-across-space-or-time/README.md

 # Burrow density does not predict burrowing crab abundance across space or time in a New Jersey salt marsh

 This is the data for the manuscript-
 Hansen, E., D. Paley, A. Rodriguez, M. Stewart, and S.A.
 Rinehart.
 2025.
 Burrow density does not predict burrowing crab abundance across space or time in a New Jersey salt marsh.
-Esturaries and Coasts.
+Estuaries and Coasts.

 There are 2 data files included in this repository.